aeeckhou/shallowHRD/README.md

 ## Run shallowHRD

-To run shallowHRD, two files of the ControlFREEC's output are needed : the ratio and the info file.
+To run *shallowHRD*, two files of the ControlFREEC's output are needed : the ratio and the info file.
 The names of the files should be in this format : *SAMPLE_NAME.bam_ratio.txt* and *SAMPLE_NAME.bam_info.txt*.

 Create a directory named after your sample (SAMPLE_NAME in the format example) and put the ratio and info file inside.
 Finally, put the *cytoBand_adapted_fr_hg19.csv* file in the folder containing the created directory.

-The command line to launch the shallowHRD is :
+The command line to launch the *shallowHRD* is :

 ```
 Rscript /path/to/script/shallowHRD.R SAMPLE_NAME /path/to/folder/contaning/created/directory